dialogic-godot/documentation/documentation/voice-synced-text.md

 Voice-synced text is a feature in Dialogic that allows you to sync text to playing character voices.

-This feature is perfect for visual novels, providing a lot of voice acting. \
+This feature is perfect for visual novels with a lot of voice acting.
 The player may choose to use [Auto-Advance](auto-advance.md) to automatically progress through the timeline while syncing the text to the voice lines instead of letting the text prematurely appear.

-In the end, this feature is a preference.
+In the end, this feature is more of a preference.
 Players may start reading slower and do not have to wait for voice lines to finish.

 ---